 The uncertainty of an effort estimation for a software project may be expressed with a “confidence interval” (IvP).

-The smaller the interval, the more accurate the estimate.
+The smaller interval we have, the more accurate is the estimate.
 The width of the confidence interval represents the level of uncertainty.

 An estimate should always be stated as follows: the cost should be between X and Y with a probability of Z%.